seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Nay, gentlemen, prepare not to be gone;
 We have a trifling foolish banquet towards.
-Is it e’en so? why, then, I thank you all
+Is it e'en so? why, then, I thank you all
 I thank you, honest gentlemen; good night.
 More torches here!
-Come on then, let’s to bed.
+Come on then, let's to bed.
 Ah, sirrah, by my fay, it waxes late:
-I’ll to my rest.
+I'll to my rest.

 *Exeunt all but JULIET and Nurse*